Florida TMJ Physical Therapy

 What is temporomandibular joint disorder?

-Temporomandibular joint disorder affects the jaw joints and muscles, leading to symptoms such as jaw pain, clicking or popping sounds, and difficulty chewing or speaking.
+Temporomandibular joint disorder affects the jaw joints and muscles, leading to symptoms like jaw pain, clicking or popping sounds, and difficulty chewing or speaking.

 Can physical therapy help TMJ pain?